2025 United Kingdom local elections

-The 2025 United Kingdom local elections were held on 1 May 2025 for 1,641 council seats across 24 local authorities.
-All seats on 14 county councils and eight unitary authorities in England were up for election.
+Local elections in the United Kingdom were held on 1 May 2025 for 1,641 English council seats in 24 local authorities.
+All seats on 14 county councils and eight unitary authorities in the United Kingdom were up for election.
 They were the first local elections to follow the 2024 general election.
 Most of these seats were last contested at the 2021 local elections.
+No local elections were held in the rest of the United Kingdom, with none held in Scotland, Wales or Northern Ireland.

 There were also six mayoral elections, including the inaugural election for the mayor of Greater Lincolnshire, and the inaugural election for the mayor of Hull and East Yorkshire.
 The 2025 Runcorn and Helsby by-election was also held on 1 May.
 In addition, elections for the Council of the Isles of Scilly were held.
 The City of London Corporation held elections on 19 and 20 March.